nevanscott/uxui0120/_homework/css-practice-applying-css-to-a-website.md

 assigned: 13
 due: 14
 ---
+Our friend Robert is happy with the HTML we showed him, but he has asked us now to style it a little bit.
+Locate the files we worked with in the HTML exercise.

+### To have in mind
 During this exercise you may need to refer to MDN's documentation.
 Their [CSS basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics) page can be particularly useful.

-Our friend Robert is happy with the HTML we showed him, but he has asked us now to style it a little bit.
-Locate the files we worked with in the HTML exercise.

 ## Steps